conectado/taping-memory-blog/static/articles/4_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_4).md

 Notice the `to` attribute which relates an URL with a value of the enum.
 Moreover, it can grab part of the URL and match it with a type and put it inside a value of our enum.
 Meaning that when an URL follows the pattern `/#articles/{post_name}` the router will match the URL and return a `ViewPost(value)` where value is a `String`.

-It is quite similar(we could say equivalent) to how a router in the back-end functions, just it's routing the front-end.
+It is quite similar(we could say equivalent) to how a router in the back-end functions, it's just routing in the front-end.

 Now, let's add the Router component to the `Root` element, so that it displays the articles previews or the article itself depending on the current URL: